O-Log-N/Hare-IDL/STYLE-GUIDE.md

 ### I.3 On Constants and #defines

-1. integer constants SHOULD be declared as C++11's enum BACKGROUND_COLOR { RED, GREEN, BLUE } (and used as BACKGROUND_COLOR::RED etc.)
+1. integer constants SHOULD be declared as C++11's enum class BACKGROUND_COLOR { RED, GREEN, BLUE } (and used as BACKGROUND_COLOR::RED etc.)
 2. string constants MAY be declared via #define

 ### I.4 C++11 vs C++03 vs C